 At the end of each quarter, once grades are posted, graduation checks will begin.
 During this time, the student's AAR is reviewed for completion of the major/minor requirements and an honors check is done for majors.
 However, for students who are graduating in Spring, Summer, or Fall 2017 and are walking in the Spring 2017 commencement, an honors check must be completed prior to their final grades being posted due to the commencement programs.
 The commencement programs are printed in advance of Spring quarter grades being posted, so we must determine honors eligibility prior to knowing all your grades and prior to the final graduation check.
 See directions below on how to apply.

-- Step One: Are you eligible?
+- Step One: Verify that you are eligible to apply:

-- Step two: Calculate your major GPA using the GPA Calculator (http://www2.ucsc.edu/gpacalc/
+- Step two: Calculate your major GPA:

 - Step two: Verify type of honors